Automated HDR real estate photography processing multiple images with AI-powered editing

 The reference pipeline for an automated HDR service

-Stage 1 — Ingest & grouping
+Stage 1 — Ingest and grouping

 Stage 2 — Alignment

-Stage 3 — Ghost detection & de-ghosting
+Stage 3 — Ghost detection and de-ghosting

 Build a reference frame (usually the 0 EV), compute per-pixel luminance residuals across aligned frames, and mask regions with high motion energy.
-Two viable approaches: a classical Sen’s method with optical flow (fast, CPU-friendly) or a learned U-Net trained on synthetic ghost pairs (better on foliage and curtains, 3–5× more expensive to run).
+Two viable approaches: a classical Sen’s method with optical flow (fast, CPU-friendly), or a learned U-Net trained on synthetic ghost pairs (better on foliage and curtains, 3–5× more expensive to run).

 Stage 5 — Window pulls and sky